wnyao/scaffold-lerna/README.md

 # scaffold-lerna

-Opinionated sample of lerna monorepo setup.
+Opinionated lerna monorepo setup.
 Open to configure to your need.

 ### Structure